 4. Visualize Your Goal

 Create a mental picture of your goal.
 You actually need to sit down and spend some real time doing this.
+This way, your saving money motivation will be bigger.

 For instance, the goal of making a down payment on a house, think about what the house would look like, the location, number of bedrooms, the children’s playroom, if there should be a garden in front, and any other thing you’d like to have in the house.